Susumu Hirasawa: Personal life

 In 2013, Yūichi opened the café bar Gazio in Tsukuba.
 Although branded as a "new wave" café, the establishment was heavily themed around P-Model and Hirasawa's discography; it contained various band related memorabilia, served original cocktails titled after his songs and often held special events and shows by members and associates of the band.
 Hirasawa made exclusive content for it and, as he gives his brother most things he has no need for at a given moment, many studio and stage objects were displayed in the café.
 Gazio ceased operations as an active restaurant in 2015 and rebranded as an art studio; Yūichi now holds twice monthly "Café Gazio" events in Kichijōji.

 Hirasawa started smoking in 1979 and quit in 2001; he has since become an avid user of electronic cigarettes.
-He is also a teetotaler, since drinking more than one fifth of beer makes him feel like his head grow "...five times bigger, then explode."
+He is also a teetotaler, since drinking more than one fifth of beer makes him feel like his head grows "...five times bigger, then explode."
 Despite this, he previously drank wine before singing in order to preserve his voice; he has since replaced this with throat lozenges.

 Hirasawa is a vegetarian, as he has remarked before, "At any rate, meat is unappetizing and gross.
 Eating meat makes me tired and makes me throw up".
 He lives in a house in Tsukuba with his pet calico cat named Tebin (テビン).
 His house also has a garden, where he grows some of his food.
 He also cultivates bacteria to make soy yogurt.

 While repeatedly incorporating various concepts from Shintoism and Buddhism in his themes, as well as ones from other Asian religions, Hirasawa has never specified what his beliefs are.
 However, at one point in time, he supported the return of the imperial cult of the Emperor of Japan as a psychological measure: "I think His Majesty needs to recover his glorification.
 In this matter, I'm sort of right wing; the Emperor of Japan needs to regain his symbolic position as a God.
 But this is for the sake of a healthy process of collective consciousness, so please don't lump my position in with all the militaristic talk".